BIG NEWS: Scrapingdog is collaborating with Serpdog.

 soup = BeautifulSoup(html.text, ‘html.parser’)

 When you inspect the Google page you will find that all the results come under a class g.
-Of course, this name will change after some time because Google doesn’t like scrapers.
+Of course, this name will change after some time because Google doesn’t like scrapers and it keeps changing its layout.
 You have to keep this in check.

 With BS4 we are going to find all these classes using its find_all() function.